Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 Choose one creature you can see within range.
 Yellow strips of magical energy loop around the creature.
-The target must succeed on a Strength Saving Throw, or its flying speed (if any) is reduced to 0 feet for the spell's duration.
+The target must succeed on a Strength :d20-save: **Saving Throw**, or its flying speed (if any) is reduced to 0 feet for the spell's duration.
 An airborne creature affected by this spell safely descends at 60 feet per round until it reaches the ground or the spell ends.

 ### Enhance Ability
 *2nd-level Transmutation*